Inbibo/adonisfx_docs/docs/documentation/maya/1.0.0/skin.md

 - <b class="paintable maps">Hard constrain maps</b>: weight to modulate the correction applied to the vertices to keep them at a constant transformation local to the closest point on the reference mesh at initialization.
 Hard constrains maps will force the geometry points to keep the original position.
 You may want to have a low value of hard constraints to allow the skin to create wrinkles, slide, etc.

-    - *Tip*: Flood the geometry with a very low value 0.1 - 0.2.
+    - *Tip*: flood the geometry with a very low value 0.1 - 0.2.
 Give a value of 1.0 to the edges of the skin to guarantee that’s perfectly attached to the target geometry

     - *Tip*: smooth the borders by using the smooth-Flood combination to make sure the simulation doesn’t find hard edges as this could create odd wrinkles. (unless that’s something you are looking for!)

 - <b class="paintable maps">Soft Constraints</b>: weight to modulate the correction applied to the vertices to keep them at a constant distance to the closest point on the reference mesh at initialization.
 An intermediate value of 0.5 on the whole geometry is recommended.

-    - *Tip*: Flood the geometry with a very low value 0.1 - 0.2.
+    - *Tip*: flood the geometry with a very low value 0.1 - 0.2.

 - <b class="paintable maps">Slide Constraints</b>: weight to modulate the correction applied to the vertices to keep them at a constant distance to the reference mesh sliding along the reference surface.
 In the example of a biped or quadruped, it is recommended to set a value of 1.0 on the scapulas, shoulders, elbows and knees and an overall value of 0 on the rest of the body.